Search Close

 Theme week on sustainable development

 Twice a year, in week 50 of the autumn semester and week 11 of the spring semester, Halmstad University organises Sustainability Week for all students and staff at the University.
-The week in December 2025 will be the first theme week.
+The week in December 2025 was the first theme week.

 Three people with a bike each, outside.
 Photo.